PhasorFlow: A Python Library for Unit Circle Based Computing: Abstract

 \section{Abstract}

-We present \textbf{PhasorFlow}, an open-source Python library introducing a computational paradigm operating on the $S^1$ unit circle.
-Inputs are encoded as complex phasors $z = e^{i\phi}$ on the $N$-Torus ($\mathbb{T}^N$).
-As computation proceeds via unitary wave interference gates, global norm is preserved while individual components drift into $\mathbb{C}^N$, allowing algorithms to natively leverage continuous geometric gradients for predictive learning.
-PhasorFlow provides three core contributions.
-First, we formalize the \emph{Phasor Circuit} model ($N$ unit circle threads, $M$ gates) and introduce a 22-gate library covering Standard Unitary, Non-Linear, Neuromorphic, and Encoding operations with full matrix algebra simulation.
-Second, we present the \emph{Variational Phasor Circuit} (VPC), analogous to Variational Quantum Circuits (VQC), enabling optimization of continuous phase parameters for classical machine learning tasks.
-Third, we introduce the \emph{Phasor Transformer}, replacing expensive $QK^TV$ attention with a parameter-free, DFT-based token mixing layer inspired by FNet.
-We validate PhasorFlow on non-linear spatial classification, time-series prediction, financial volatility detection, and neuromorphic tasks including neural binding and oscillatory associative memory.
-Our results establish unit circle computing as a deterministic, lightweight, and mathematically principled alternative to classical neural networks and quantum circuits.
-It operates on classical hardware while sharing quantum mechanics' unitary foundations.
-PhasorFlow is available at \url{https://github.com/mindverse-computing/phasorflow}.
+We present PhasorFlow, an open-source Python library for computing on the $S^1$ unit circle.
+Inputs are encoded as complex phasors $z=e^{i\phi}$ on the $N$-torus ($\mathbb{T}^N$); as computation proceeds through unitary wave-interference gates, global norm is preserved while components drift into $\mathbb{C}^N$, letting algorithms leverage continuous geometric gradients.
+PhasorFlow makes three contributions.
+First, we formalize the Phasor Circuit model ($N$ threads, $M$ gates) with a 22-gate library spanning standard-unitary, non-linear, neuromorphic, and encoding operations under full matrix-algebra simulation.
+Second, we introduce the Variational Phasor Circuit (VPC), a trainable phase-native classifier analogous to variational quantum circuits.
+Third, we introduce the Phasor Transformer block and Large Phasor Model (LPM), replacing $QK^TV$ attention with a parameter-free DFT token-mixing layer.
+We validate the framework on financial volatility detection, neuromorphic associative memory, neural binding, period finding, and algorithmic logic applications that are unique to the library.
+This positions unit-circle computing as a deterministic, lightweight paradigm on classical hardware.
+Available at \url{https://github.com/mindverse-computing/phasorflow}.